Pylons/pyramid_cookbook/quick_traversal/zodb.rst

 On the bootstrap, note the use of transaction.commit() to commit the change.
 This is because, on first startup, we want a root resource in place before continuing.

+ZODB has many modes of deployment.
+For example, ZEO is a pure-Python object storage service across multiple processes and hosts.
+RelStorage lets you use a RDBMS for storage/retrieval of your Python pickles.

 Extra Credit
 ============